mralaminahamed/woocommerce-accommodation-bookings/readme.txt

 == Changelog ==

+= 1.2.8 - 2024-08-19 =
+* Fix - Ensure display of checkbox options shows correctly in an Accommodation product.
+* Fix - Allow Accommodation product tabs to be ordered properly.
+* Dev - Bump WooCommerce "tested up to" version 9.2.
+* Dev - Bump WooCommerce minimum supported version to 9.0.
+* Dev - Fix QIT E2E tests and add support for a few new test types.
+* Dev - Update E2E tests to accommodate the changes in WooCommerce 9.2.

 = 1.2.7 - 2024-07-15 =
 * Dev - Bump WooCommerce "tested up to" version 9.0.
 * Dev - Bump WooCommerce minimum supported version to 8.8.